- 1 What is debt consolidation?

 What happens if you consolidate debt?

-Consolidating debt means taking out a new loan to repay several existing debts.
+Consolidating debt means taking out a new loan to repay several existing borrowings.
 Rather than dealing with multiple creditors (from credit card companies to personal loan providers) you can roll what you owe into one regular repayment figure – simplifying the way that you deal with debt.

 Your existing debts will not be erased or written off, but taking out a debt consolidation loan might help you to budget for the future and control your finances.